April The Giraffe Shows Behavior Changes, Is She Finally Going To Have Her Baby?

 “The funds generated will be used to offset their annual care at our facility,” the GoFundMe page reads.
 “Anything generated, above and beyond the goal, will be dedicated to improvements of the new Giraffe Encounter Deck, Shade Stations in the exhibit, Energy Efficient upgrades to their barn, and the installation of a permanent Giraffe Cam at Animal Adventure.”

-After the baby giraffe is born, the zoo will be holding a gender reveal, and a contest to determine the new addition’s name.
+After the baby giraffe is born, the zoo will be holding a gender reveal and a contest to determine the new addition’s name.

 Have you been keeping tabs on April the giraffe’s pregnancy?
 When do you think she will give birth?
 Leave your comments below.

-[Featured image by Sanit Fuangnakhon/ Shutterstock.com]
+[Featured Image by Sanit Fuangnakhon/Shutterstock]